 What is Personal Information?

-"Personal Information" means information about you that is personally identifiable, but does not generally include the name, title or business address or telephone number of an employee of an organization.
+"Personal information" means information about you that can be used, alone or with some other available information, to identify you. .
 For example, and without limiting its meaning, personal information may include your name, home contact information, qualification and date of qualification, previous insurance history, information pertaining to past, current or potential insurance experience or claims, and financial information.

-Why AICA collects, uses and discloses Personal Information
+Why CPA PLI collects, uses and discloses Personal Information

 Specifically, we collect and use personal information for the purposes of:

-Under the terms of your policy, we are required to notify your Provincial Institute in the event of cancellation or non-renewal of your policy for any reason.
+Under the terms of your insurance policy, we are required to notify your provincial CPA association in the event of cancellation or non-renewal of your policy for any reason.

 We do not sell your personal information to third parties.